fernandopalafox/fernandopalafox.github.io/content/books.md

 ---
 title: My favorite books
 ---
 Some of the books I've read in no particular order.
-You may also be interested in my favorite [[blogs|blogs/links]].

 - [[# Favorites]]
 - [[# Notable mentions]]